 Here are the types of commercial real estate like-kind exchanges:

 DST 1031 Exchange

-A DST 1031 exchange is a great solution for investors who wish to safeguard against market volatility.
-Investors can exchange income from a single property sale for a share of a portfolio of passive real estate investments.
+A Delaware Statutory Trust or DST 1031 exchange is a great solution for investors who wish to safeguard against market volatility.
+This type of exchange allows property owners to input funds from a 1031 exchange into a pooled investment that allows them to invest in an asset larger than the property that they are selling and/or a pool of properties to diversify their investment portfolio.
+This means investors can exchange income from a single property sale for a share of a portfolio of passive real estate investments.

 Tenants in Common 1031 Exchange